genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/14_text-field.md

 ```html title="Example 2"
 <alpha-text-field size="30" type="password">Name</alpha-text-field>
 ```
-- **Example 3**: a text-field read only wit a placeholder
+- **Example 3**: a read-only text-field with a placeholder
 ```html title="Example 3"
 <alpha-text-field readOnly placeholder="you can't touch me">Name</alpha-text-field>
 ```

 ### Get the user input
-In order to use the value inputted in this component, you need to follow these two steps
+In order to use the value that is input to this component, follow these two steps:

 1. Create an `@observable` variable where you want to use this value: